bottledlactose/darkbox-vscode/README.md

 ## Credits

-Special thanks to the original creator of [Gruvbox](https://github.com/morhetz/gruvbox) and the [original VS Code theme](https://github.com/jdinhify/vscode-theme-gruvbox) which this project was forked from.
+Special thanks to the original creator of [Gruvbox](https://github.com/morhetz/gruvbox) and the [Gruvbox VS Code theme](https://github.com/jdinhify/vscode-theme-gruvbox) which this project was forked from.